 Byram Township, NJ

-Next CAG Meeting is scheduled for Monday, Oct.
-20, 2014 at 7 pm at the Byram Twp.
-Municipal Building.
+Next CAG Meeting is scheduled for Monday, Feb.
+9, 2015 at the Byram Twp.
+Municipal Building at 7 pm.

 Pat Seppi (212) 637-3679

 TCE contamination was first discovered in a Brookwood Road home during a routine water test as part of a real estate transaction.
 In 2005, the Sussex County Health Department and New Jersey Department of Environmental Protection (NJDEP) sampled 75 private wells along Brookwood and Ross Roads in Byram Township.
 Sampling results found that 18 of the residential drinking wells were contaminated by trichloroethylene (TCE), a colorless liquid typically used in industrial processes.